March 21, 2024 | Mark Paradies

 Screen Shot 2014 07 08 at 10 35 20 AM

-The process of using the Root Cause Tree® was tested by users in several different industries including a refinery, an oil exploration division of a major oil company, the Nuclear Regulatory Commission, and an airline.
+Users tested the process of using the Root Cause Tree® in several different industries, including a refinery, an oil exploration division of a major oil company, the Nuclear Regulatory Commission, and an airline.
 In each case, the tests proved that the Root Cause Tree® helped investigators find root causes that they previously would have overlooked and improved the company’s development of more effective corrective actions.
-You can see examples of the results of performance improvement by using the TapRooT® System by seeing the Solutions – By Industries tabs above (each industry has a different success story).
+You can see examples of performance improvement results by using the TapRooT® System by looking at the Solutions – By Industries tabs above (each industry has a different success story).

 Fixing Human Error Root Causes